tigera-cs/Calico-Foundation/4.2-policy-fundamentals-lab/README.md

 We can use a Kubernetes Network Policy to protect the Database.

-Examine and apply the following network policy manifest.
+Examine and apply the following network policy.
+This policy allows access to the database on TCP port 2379 strictly from the summary pods.

 ```
 kubectl apply -f -<<EOF